sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	http://www.beingjewish.com/kresel/shelo.html

 When we look at these statements through our western 21st century lens, they come across as potentially racist and sexist.
-But I don't believe that is the intent behind this series of blessings.
+But I don't believe that is the intent here.
 Rather than these statements being about a Jewish man gloating in his superiority (which they may have been for some), I think these statements are really about a Jewish man acknowledging the blessings that were a part of the law of Moses.

-Under the law, there were 613 commandments in total.
-If you were a free Jewish man, all of these commandments would apply to you.
+Under the law of Moses, there were 613 commandments in total.
+If you were born a free Jewish man, all of these commandments applied to you.
 In other words, the full burden of the law was on your shoulders.
-If you were born a Jewish woman, God acknowledged through the law the differences in roles between men and women, so fewer commandments applied.
-Even fewer for slaves.
-None for Gentiles, unless you became circumcised.
+If you were born a Jewish woman, God acknowledged through the law the different roles men and women had.
+Women, in particiular, had a lot of responsibility in the home and with children, so fewer commandments applied to them.
+If you were a slave in a Jewish household, even fewer commandments applied to you.
+Finally, if you were not born a Jew, none of the law applied to you unless you were circumcised.

+Why would keeping more commandments be a good thing?
+Explain blesssing and cursing under the law.
+Explain the physical blessings.

-Why would a Jewish man be thanking God for a greater burden under the law.
-I can see the Jewish mind thinking that more commandments implies more blessing.
+So by thanking God for what he was not born as, the Jewish man is thanking God for the honour and blessing of serving God under the law.
+I could also see the Jewish mind thinking that more commandments implies more blessing.
 In other words, if you had more commandments to keep, you had the opportunity to get more blessing.
-Reference a quote from the law.

-When Paul speaks of being a descendant of Abraham, he has blessings in view:
+Here in Galations, Paul is answering that series of blessings under the law with a better blessing (refer back to neither Jew nor Greek, etc.).

 	[Gal 3:14 KJV] 14 That the blessing of Abraham might come on the Gentiles through Jesus Christ; that we might receive the promise of the Spirit through faith.

-And the blessing of Abraham is something different and far better than any of the physical blessings the law could give.
-In 2 Corinthians, Paul says that "the letter killeth, but the spirit giveth life".
-He refers to the law as the ministration of condemnation and death.
+But the blessing of Abraham is something very different than the blessings under the law.
+In fact, it is something much better than the law.

+In 2 Corinthians, Paul draws a series of comparisons between the Old Covenant (the law) and something much better:

+	[2Co 3:6-9 KJV] 6 Who also hath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life.
+7 But if the ministration of death, written [and] engraven in stones, was glorious, so that the children of Israel could not stedfastly behold the face of Moses for the glory of his countenance; which [glory] was to be done away: 8 How shall not the ministration of the spirit be rather glorious?
+9 For if the ministration of condemnation [be] glory, much more doth the ministration of righteousness exceed in glory.

+Paul is a minister of the New Covenenat and draws the following contrasts:

+- Old Covenant vs New Covenant
+- letter kills vs spirit gives life
+- ministration of death vs ministration of spirit
+- condemnation vs righteousness

 The law can at its best delay your death.
 And at its worse it can accelerate your death.
 If you kept all 613 commandments perfectly, the result would be a long and prosperous natural life.
 But the law itself could never actually give you life.

-	[2Co 3:6-9 KJV] 6 Who also hath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life.
-7 But if the ministration of death, written [and] engraven in stones, was glorious, so that the children of Israel could not stedfastly behold the face of Moses for the glory of his countenance; which [glory] was to be done away: 8 How shall not the ministration of the spirit be rather glorious?
-9 For if the ministration of condemnation [be] glory, much more doth the ministration of righteousness exceed in glory.

-True eternal life could only come through the Spirit.
-And the gifts of the spirit were like a foretaste of something to come.

-This may be a good place to illustrate some of the contrasts Paul highlights in Gal.
+It was the blessing of Abraham by faith that brought life, spirit, and righteousness.

-Finally, Paul specifically calls out those he is ministering to in Corinthians as a "bride": 2 Cor 11:2
+Paul says something else in 2 Cor that will help us build up the picture.
+He specifically calls out those he is ministering to in Corinthians as a "bride":

 	[2Co 11:2 NKJV] 2 For I am jealous for you with godly jealousy.
 For I have betrothed you to one husband, that I may present [you as] a chaste virgin to Christ.

 As an able minister of the new covenant, Paul's goal is to present these believers (which include both Jews and Gentiles), as a "bride" prepared for her husband.
+Abraham's children here get a special name to represent them.

 .. note::